defenseunicorns/uds-cli/design-docs/0001-bundle-state.md

-  Removing     = "removing" // removal in progress Removed      = "removed" // package removed (does not apply to BundleState) FailedRemove = "failed_remove" // package failed to be removed (does not apply to BundleState) Orphaned     = "orphaned" // package has been removed from the bundle but still exists in the cluster
+  Removing     = "removing" // removal in progress Removed      = "removed" // package removed (does not apply to BundleState) FailedRemove = "failed_remove" // package failed to be removed (does not apply to BundleState) Unreferenced     = "Unreferenced" // package has been removed from the bundle but still exists in the cluster
 ```

 We will intentionally keep the list of statuses small to reduce the need for more complex state management.

 ### Pruning

-If a package is removed from a bundle, the CLI will provide a mechanism to prune the cluster of orphaned packages and update state.
+If a package is removed from a bundle, the CLI will provide a mechanism to prune the cluster of unreferenced packages and update state.
 The general algorithm for pruning is as follows:

 1. An engineer deploys a bundle containing package `foo` and package `bar`
 1. UDS state is updated to reflect the bundle and its 2 packages have deployed successfully
 1. Later, the engineer decides they no longer need package `bar` and removes it from their `uds-bundle.yaml`
-1. Upon the next deployment, the CLI will update the state to reflect that package `bar` is no longer in the bundle and will mark it as `Orphaned`
+1. Upon the next deployment, the CLI will update the state to reflect that package `bar` is no longer in the bundle and will mark it as `Unreferenced`

 #### Pruning Mechanisms

-There are 2 mechanisms for removing `Orphaned` packages from the cluster.
+There are 2 mechanisms for removing `Unreferenced` packages from the cluster.
 Using the example above:
 1. If the engineer runs `uds deploy ... --prune` then the CLI will remove package `bar` from the cluster and update the state to reflect that package `bar` has been removed, by removing `bar` from the bundle's state
-1. If the engineer runs `uds prune <bundle tarball>` then the user will be shown a list of orphaned packages and asked to confirm removal.
-The CLI will then remove the orphaned packages from the cluster and update the state to reflect that the packages have been removed.
+1. If the engineer runs `uds prune <bundle tarball>` then the user will be shown a list of unreferenced packages and asked to confirm removal.
+The CLI will then remove the unreferenced packages from the cluster and update the state to reflect that the packages have been removed.
-    - `uds prune` will also have a flag `--confirm` to automatically remove orphaned packages without user confirmation
+    - `uds prune` will also have a flag `--confirm` to automatically remove unreferenced packages without user confirmation